atnwalk/testbed/README.md

 - [Gramatron](https://github.com/HexHive/Gramatron)
 - [Nautilus](https://github.com/nautilus-fuzz/nautilus)

-We use a docker image which serves as a runtime environment.
+We use a docker image as a runtime environment.
-However, all fuzz targets and fuzzers are inside a home directory on the host volume.
+However, all fuzz targets and fuzzers are contained within a home directory on the host volume.
 This home directory is then mounted as the `/home/rocky/` directory inside the container.
 Fuzzing campaign results are stored at `/home/rocky/campaign`.
 Hence, if there is a need for a larger disk, please mount it to `/home/rocky/campaign` and make sure it has the correct user and group permissions.